paulbackhouse/MavenHibernateMultiModule/README.md

 ## Useful Exercises

-Here are something that you could try as part of a learning path:
+Here are some ideas on exercises that you could try as part of a learning path:

 - Create new Booking Api controller and some simple GET, POST methods
 - Try adding delete logic for Bookings